-Management has determined that the goodwill underlies the cash inflows generated by all of the Company's reportable operating segments due to the synergies derived from the Cybernet Finder business combination completed in 2010.
+Management has determined that the goodwill underlies the cash inflows generated by all the Company's reportable operating segments due to the synergies derived from the Cybernet Finder business combination completed in 2010.
 The smallest group of long-lived assets that generate cash inflows independently of other long-lived assets is the goodwill and property and equipment collectively.
 Management therefore considers that the Company has one CGU for the purpose of impairment testing.
-The recoverable amount of the CGU is determined on the basis of value in use.
-Management has used of period of two years of cash flow projections, incorporating past experience.
-A reasonably possible change in the discount rate or the cash flows projected (which are the assumptions used) would not cause an impairment loss to be recognized.
+The carrying amount of the CGU has been written down to its value in use by recognizing an impairment loss of \$180,000 against goodwill effective May 31, 2022.
+The impairment loss is management's best estimate of the loss incurred.
+However, a reasonably possible change in the discount rate or the cash flows projected (which are the previous assumptions used) would cause further impairment losses to be recognized against the Company's other long-lived assets.